wellcomecollection/terraform-aws-vhs/README.md

 You can either use a `hash-store` or `hash-range-store` implementation, which must match the type of store you're using in your application.

+*   A *hash store* is for a VHS whose DynamoDB table only has a hash key.
+    Use this if you only want to store the latest version of a record.

+*   A *hash store* is for a VHS whose DynamoDB table has a hash key and a range key.
+    Use this if you want to store every version of a record.

 ```hcl2
 # hash store
 module "example_implementation" {
   source = "git::github.com/wellcomecollection/terraform-aws-vhs.git//hash-store?ref=v2.0.0"